 Our Expungement attorneys will petition the court on your behalf for review.
 Generally, courts take up to 30-45 days to review the petition.
 The court renders a decision to grant or decline your petition.
 If your petition is granted, the expungement order will be sent to the various agencies allowing them 30 days to respond.

 Before you let this go too long – Call Us Today to Schedule a Free Consultation (412) 593-4529 or Email Us to Get Started Now.
-Pometto Law is a Client Focused Law Firm.
+Go For Joe - a local Western PA Law Firm.